YvesCoding/vuescroll/README.md

 * Set bar/rail opacity or background.
 * Set bar/rail's position.
 * Customize the tag of content.
 (That is you can set the tag of content to a component tag)

-In a word, Vuescroll is not only a scrollbar, but you can use to make a carousel, time picker, a plugin that can automatically detect the size change of content and so on.

 ## Quick Start